Saint Lucy's Day: Norway

+Sámi

+It has become common for those populations of Indigenous Sámi that live in districts where the Lucia Day is celebrated to also have such celebrations.
+While the Sámi Lucia beaivi events follow the mainly secular spirit of the Nordic majority cultures' Lucia celebrations, the lyrics to the Sámi version of the Neapolitan song are more markedly religious, focusing on the life story of Lucia the martyr.
+Excerpt: "Guhkkin Sicilias / dolin lei nieida / Dan nieidda namma lei / Sáŋta Lucia." ("In faraway Sicily / long ago was a girl / The name of that girl was / Saint Lucy.").
+The lyrics are also notable in that the words "Sicilia" and "Lucia" do not follow usual Sámi orthography, as when written like this they should be pronounced "Sitsilia" and "Lutsia" but are sung as "Sisilia" and "Lusia".

 Estonia

 In Estonia Saint Lucia Day (Luutsinapäev in Estonian) was traditionally celebrated by the local Estonian Swedes.
-It is also celebrated annually in the Gustav Adolf Grammar School, which was founded by Swedish king Gustavus Adolphus in 1631, making it one of the oldest extant secondary schools in Europe.
+It is also celebrated annually in the Gustav Adolf Grammar School, which was founded by King Gustav II Adolf.

 Saint Lucia (Caribbean)

 In Saint Lucia, a small island nation in the Caribbean named after its patron saint, St. Lucy, 13 December is celebrated as National Day.
 The National Festival of Lights and Renewal is held the night before the holiday, in honour of St. Lucy of Syracuse the saint of light.
 In this celebration, decorative lights (mostly bearing a Christmas theme) are lit in the capital city of Castries; artisans present decorated lanterns for competition; and the official activities end with a fireworks display.
 In the past, a jour ouvert celebration has continued into the sunrise of 13 December.

 Spain

 The town of Mollerussa since 1963 holds a contest of paper clothing around this day.

 Saint Lucy is considered the patron saint of dressmakers, who showed their talent making elaborate dresses out of paper.